BHTY/WIX/kernel/readme.md

 Like files, threads/processes are waitable objects that can be signalled.
 You can block for a thread's completion, and then when the thread completes, it signals the waiting threads and gives them the thread exit/return code.

 # Slab Allocator
-Allocating frequently-used objects such as Task Control Blocks from the kernel heap is inefficient and promotes memory fragmentation.
+Allocating frequently-used objects such as Task Control Blocks and inodes from the kernel heap is inefficient and promotes memory fragmentation.
 To avoid this, a slab cache can be created to reserve a pool of fixed-size objects.
 Similar to the page frame manager, objects in the slab cache are tracked via a bitmap, one bit per position.
 When an object is allocated, the bit is set.
 When an object is freed, it's released back into the pool and the bit is cleared.

 # I/O Subsystem & Virtual Filesystem
 Mount the initrd (we can load executables from there!)